yu-fung-hang/interview-QnA/Experience/Life Story/README.md

 When I worked as a Research Assistant at UOttawa, I developed the habit of writing clear and detailed documents, which benefits the students who join the lab later.

-## Do you have the skills or potential to do the job you¡¯re applying for?
+## Do you have the skills or potential to do the job you're applying for?

 Yes.
 I worked as a back-end developer